 Direct mail fulfilment is a major stage of a direct mail campaign.
 Fulfilment takes the initial printed material and is a process which leads to its preparation and conversion into ready to mail items.
 Direct mail pieces to be fulfilled could include brochures, catalogues, letters and magazines within envelopes or polywrap, etc. You need a lot of expertise to undertake the fulfilment process.
 The approach you take will determine the level of understanding among the target audience.
 No wonder most people in the United Kingdom prefer the use of experts at the fulfilment stage.

 - Automated collation – feeding multiple inserts into an envelope at high speed to provide a highly professional organised mailshot package.
 These inserts could be free product samples, leaflets, letters, newsletters, order / renewal forms, promotional cards, vouchers/coupons, etc. The type of inserts entirely depends on the customer.

 - Automated envelope closing – machines automatically close the envelope and its contents (the envelopes could be plain or windowed depending upon the requirement).
 This is an especially labour saving task compared to the manual closing of envelopes.
 The envelopes will also be closed in a very secure manner to ensure safe delivery.

 - Automated polywrapping and polyprocessing – polywrap where it is a requirement of the direct mail campaign.
 This is a common requirement for magazines, brochures and catalogues.
 Polywrapping is also an alternative to sending multiple enclosures without the use of envelopes

-- Bundling, Packing and packaging – into boxes, etc. – bundling the direct mail, packing and packaging for preparation for mailing.
+- Bundling, Packing and packaging – Bundling the direct mail into boxes, packing and packaging for preparation for mailing.
 The stage requires a lot of keenness to make sure that nothing is left out.

 Although it’s usual for tasks to be automated it is possible for some tasks to be hand fulfilled.
-This is avoided wherever possible and may be needed for low volume runs and mailing of odd/unusual shaped items and where there are size restrictions which can’t be processed by machines in an automated way.
+This may be needed for low volume runs, mailing of odd/unusual shaped items and where there are size restrictions which can’t be processed by machines in an automated way.